Deputies now investigating hostage situation off of S. Nevada Ave.

 Someone just got loaded into the ambulance on Ramona and Nevada near where the barricade situation is happening in Colorado Springs. @KOAA pic.twitter.com/8q0mYuMNS0— Carl Winder KOAA (@CWinderKOAA) March 13, 2018

-Northbound and southbound lanes of N. Nevada at St. Elmo and Southgate Road were closed for hours in the area.
+Northbound and southbound lanes of N. Nevada at St. Elmo and Southgate Road were closed for hours in the area, but the road is back open as of 10:30 p.m.

 Colorado Springs Police evacuated guests from the hotel early in the 6 o'clock hour.
 A guest told our News 5 crew the front desk called to let her know she needed to leave quickly.
 That woman says she and her son left with what they could grab quickly.